The Worcestershire Breast Unit charity

 We are an independent charity, entirely reliant on fundraising and grants from local Trusts.
 In order for Worcestershire Breast Unit charity to exist and meet the needs of local people, we need to raise in excess of £200,000 a year.

-We know people in the county have been passionate about supporting the vision of the Breast Care Unit and made it their own by raising the funds over past years.
-As the Worcestershire Breast Unit move into its 5th year and beyond, it is vital to maintain and drive the vision forward to make sure that the Unit fulfils its potential to be the very best centre of care for the women and men who will visit it in the future.
+We know people in the county have been passionate about supporting the vision of the Breast Unit and made it their own by raising the funds over past years.
+As the Worcestershire Breast Unit move into its 7th year and beyond, it is vital to maintain and drive the vision forward to make sure that the Unit fulfils its potential to be the very best centre of care for the women and men who will visit it in the future.

 Please click here to find out how you can support our fundraising.